-What Can a Handyman Do in Rock Hill, South Carolina?
+What Can a Handyman Do Without a License in Rock Hill, South Carolina?

 In Rock Hill (York County), most “handyman” style residential repairs/maintenance can be done without a South Carolina contractor license as long as you stay under the state’s contractor licensing threshold and you do not perform regulated trades (electrical, plumbing, HVAC, gas).
 Even when you’re exempt from state contractor licensing, you will still typically need (1) a City of Rock Hill business license to operate and (2) building permits/inspections for many structural/mechanical projects.